 Step two: Create your client single client record by consolidating your clients from Xero HQ and XPM using our new tool.

-What if I have a small list (less than 10 or less clients in either list)?
+What if I have a small list (less than 10 clients in either list)?

 Now that the tool has been made available, those with 10 clients or less will need to complete step two using this tool.